artsy/README/onboarding/managers.md

 ### Before Day 1

-- [ ] Choose a peer mentor for the new hire
+- [ ] Choose an [onboarding mentor](/onboarding/mentors.md#the-onboarding-mentor) for the new hire.
-- [ ] Create
-      [an onboarding github issue](https://github.com/artsy/potential/issues/new?template=engineering-onboarding.md)🔒 based on the onboarding template.
+- [ ] Create [an onboarding github issue](https://github.com/artsy/potential/issues/new?template=engineering-onboarding.md) based on the onboarding template.
+Tag the onboarding mentor and label the issue as `onboarding`.
 Also invite the team to say hi, as this is a place that the new hire should always be able to find easily in the future.
 - [ ] Set first-week schedule
 - [ ] Invite new hire to all engineering-wide meetings
 - [ ] Determine [sprint rotation plan](/onboarding/sprint-rotation.md) and update the [onboarding calendar](https://www.notion.so/artsy/Onboarding-Rotations-073f98b82d4840aaa0b2bba71343e7cc)🔒 accordingly